-- Fuel Cell Electric Buses: - o Long operating range can deliver over 90% of AAATA service in cold weather - Minimal changes to services cycle compared to current diesel buses, meaning that fueling, washing, and parking procedures can proceed largely unchanged - Lower maintenance costs compared to diesel and other fossil fuel buses - More cost effective at scale - Battery Electric Buses: - o Lower vehicle costs compared to hydrogen fuel cell - Lower maintenance costs compared to diesel and other fossil fuel buses - Battery range expected to improve - Lower fuel costs compared to hydrogen and fossil fuel buses
+- Fuel Cell Electric Buses: - Long operating range can deliver over 95% of current AAATA service in cold weather with range expected to improve over time. - Minimal changes to services cycle compared to current diesel buses, meaning that fueling, washing, and parking procedures can remain largely unchanged. - o Lower maintenance costs compared to diesel and other fossil fuel buses. - Significantly more cost effective at scale. - Battery Electric Buses: - Marginally lower vehicle costs compared to hydrogen fuel cell. - Lower maintenance costs compared to diesel and other fossil fuel buses. - Battery range expected to improve over time. - Estimated lower fuel costs compared to hydrogen and fossil fuel buses.